 Nurses with a BSN typically have broader advancement opportunities, according to theU.S.
 Department of Labor.
 In fact, some career paths are open only to nurses with a bachelor's degree.
 It's

 often a requirement for administrative positions and a prerequisite for admission

-to graduate nursing programs in research, consulting, teaching and all four advanced
+to graduate nursing programs in research, consulting, teaching.
+You'll also need a

 Clinical nurse specialists

 Training in Online BSN Programs

 As nursing care becomes more complex, individuals with a bachelor's degree receive

 Clinical experiences in non-hospital settings